SaumyaB24/PlanPoint/README.md

-# 🧠 PlanPoint – Xeno SDE Internship Assignment 2025
+# 🧠 PlanPoint

-**PlanPoint** is a mini CRM platform built as part of the Xeno SDE Internship Assignment.
+**PlanPoint** is a mini CRM platform.
 It enables user and order management along with smart campaign planning through an intuitive UI.

 ## 🚀 Features